-If that’s not enough for you, you might consider configuring the VPN connection on your wifi router.
+If that’s not enough for you, you might consider configuring the VPN connection on your wifi router or setting up a VPN-enabled hotspot with a Windows virtual router.
 A wifi router only counts as one device, and you can connect as many devices to it as you need and route them through the VPN.
 This also works for devices that don’t intuitively support VPNs, such as Apple TV.

 Note that you should use extreme caution when flashing new firmware to a router.
 Using firmware that’s incompatible with your exact router model or making a mistake during the flashing process could brick your router and leave it permanently damaged.
 The exact process varies from router to router.

 Why do I need a VPN for my iPad?

 It doesn’t really matter what device you’re using to access the internet.
 When online, if you want to…